Lake side house rentals in Lake Lanier

 Beginning in March, the lake is warm enough to swim in, but the main swimming season starts in May.
 Once you settle into your Lake Lanier cabin, the water activities nearby are plentiful and include boating and kayaking.
 After Labor Day weekend the park is less busy — so if you’re looking to avoid crowds, this could be a great opportunity to visit, as the temperatures stay warm here through October.
 During the wintertime, visitors come here for snow tubing, carnival rides, and ice skating.
 Golfing is a year-round activity at the lake.
 Check local events calendars for live music, beach cruises, and full moon festivities throughout the year.

-What are the top things to do in Lake Lanier?
+Top things to do in Lake Lanier

 Atlanta’s Botanical Garden, Gainesville